-The electric vehicle sector is rapidly growing and our products and services are and will be subject to strong competition from a growing list of competitors.
+The electric vehicle sector is growing and our products and services are and will be subject to competition from competitors.

 Both the vehicle industry generally, and the electric motorcycle sector in particular, are highly competitive, and our Electric Motorcycle segment will be competing for sales with both leading internal combustion engine-focused companies and smaller electric motorcycle-focused companies.
 Several major motorcycle companies currently have electric motorcycles available, and other current and prospective motorcycle manufacturers are also developing electric motorcycles.
 STACYC is a category creator for electric balance bikes.
 There have been some competitors who have entered the market, but we expect competition to grow as the market shifts to younger riders and more players begin to make serious investments in the category.